amestsantim/voucherator/README.md

 [![Total Downloads](https://poser.pugx.org/amestsantim/voucherator/downloads)](https://packagist.org/packages/amestsantim/voucherator) [![License](https://poser.pugx.org/amestsantim/voucherator/license)](https://packagist.org/packages/amestsantim/voucherator)

 The only voucher (alphanumeric code) generator you will ever need for PHP.
 Voucherator has a fluent Generator class that can generate various types of random alphanumeric codes.
 The package also includes a Transformer class that you can use to apply some transformations to the generated vouchers.
+You can use it to generate passwords, pass codes, keys, vouchers, coupons, tickets, tokens etc.

 ## Prerequisites